justinegeffen/showcase/demo/docs/014_automation_on_the_seqera_platform.md

 The Seqera Platform public API is the lowest-level method of programmatic interaction.
 All operations available in the user interface can be achieved through the API.

-The API can be used to trigger the launch of pipelines based on a file event (such as the upload of a file to a bucket) or completion of a previous run.
+The API can be used to trigger the launch of pipelines based on a file event (such uploading a file to a bucket) or completion of a previous run.

 The API can be accessed from `https://api.cloud.seqera.io`.

 The full list of endpoints is available in Seqera's OpenAPI schema found [here](https://cloud.seqera.io/openapi/index.html).
 The API requires an authentication token to be specified in every API request.
-This can be created in your user menu under **Your tokens**.
+This can be created in the user menu under **Your tokens**.

 /// details | Click to show animation